 - Use the enclosed enema, please read the enclosed instructions.

 - Lay on your left hand side with your knees bent, you may want to place a towel underneath you.

 - Remove the tip of the enema nozzle.
 Insert the nozzle into your anus (back passage) and squeeze in the liquid.

 - Hold the liquid inside you for as long as possible, preferably 10 to 15 minutes.

 - After five minutes (or as long as you have been able to hold the enema) go to the toilet and allow the enema liquid to flush away by opening your bowels as usual.

 Please register your arrival with the receptionist, they will ask for your pre-procedure questionnaire.
 Some patients may arrive after you but be seen quicker; we have seven procedure rooms all undertaking different procedures therefore patients are not seen in arrival order.

-Before your procedure you will meet one of the nurses who will ask you some health questions, explain the procedure to you and ask you to sign a consent form.
+Before your procedure you will meet one of the nurses who will ask you some health questions, explain the procedure to you.

 Once this is completed you will be escorted to a single sex changing area.
 You will be asked to change into a gown and ‘dignity shorts’ ready for the procedure.
 Your escort cannot wait with you from this point and can leave the department until you are ready to go home.

 You can change your mind about having the procedure at any time.